 • Writer acknowledges that any and all written feedback and analysis commentary is objectively presented and intended to be illustrative, instructive, and helpful in guiding the writer along a professional path.
 Scores and comments are in accordance with current professional film and television industry standards, but writer accepts them as purely subjective pursuant to the judgment and opinion of the individual reader-analyst and agrees not to request, demand, or suggest alternate, different, or revised written feedback; no guarantees of satisfaction on the part of the writer are expressed or implied.

-• All screenwriters, without regard to professional or amateur status, age, gender, race, ethnicity, country of origin, native language, political orientation, or sexual preference are eligible.
+• All screenwriters and filmmakers, without regard to professional or amateur status, age, gender, race, ethnicity, country of origin, native language, political orientation, or sexual preference are eligible.

 • The screenplay, television script, or short film script material submitted must be in English.

-• All screenplay, television script, or short film script material submitted to other competitions or contests is eligible.
+• All screenplay, television script, short film script, or visual or media material submitted to other competitions or contests is eligible.

 • There are no limitations or restrictions as to date of authorship of submitted screenplay, television script, or short film materials.